Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 Those with very dry or sensitive skin should start with once-daily use in winter.

-Always wear SPF 30+ daily—this is essential in all seasons.
+Always wear SPF 30+ daily — this is essential in all seasons.

-Why Seasons Affect Your Routine
+Why Seasons Affect Your Soap Routine

 Your skin behaves differently in summer and winter.
 Heat and humidity change how your skin produces oil.
 Cold and dry air strip moisture from your skin.